liamgold/xperience-community-csp-management/README.md

-﻿# Xperience Community: CSP Management
+﻿# Xperience Community: Content Security Policy (CSP) Management

 ## Description

-Adds a module to the admin site for easy configuration of CSP headers for web channels.
+Adds a module to the admin site for easy configuration of Content Security Policy (CSP) headers for web channels.

 ## Screenshots